SinisterSpatula/Gpi2/README.md

 # Gpi2 scripts

+### As of January 1st 2020 I'm not actively maintaining this project anymore.
+Feel free to fork it, and modify it, or become the new maintainer of it if you like.
+I'll still try to provide help if and when I can.
+There is also a newer experimental version (also no longer maintained) here: [https://github.com/SinisterSpatula/Gpi3/](https://github.com/SinisterSpatula/Gpi3/)

 These xboxdrv controller scripts greatly enhance the capabilities of your Gpi Case.
 They can provide many virtual buttons using a button as a modifier.
 (In effect, it can turn the six button control scheme into a 12 button one!)
 It also helps by mapping controls to keyboard keys for emulators that lack the ability to interface with the Gpi case controls (some of the standalone non-libretro cores).

 # To migrate to or to install the new framework: